EllenYiGe/RBN/README.md

 # Refined Batch Normalization for Domain Adaptation

-This project is an implementation of the AAAI paper "Reducing Divergence in Batch Normalization for Domain Adaptation."
+This project is an implementation of the paper "Reducing Divergence in Batch Normalization for Domain Adaptation."

 ## Project Structure
 ```